How To Take Care Of Your Body When You're Depressed

 For a while, I thought I could trick myself into eating less by making pasta dishes using shredded coleslaw veggies in place of noodles.
 Throw that slaw into boiling water for a minute and strain!
 It’s quite effective when you’re really just there for the sauce and Parmesan.

-But one night, as I was contemplating making a pizza without dough, I found my way into the artisan section of the market, where you find a lot of fancy cheeses and olives, and I had a profound realization based on a stereotype: In Italy, there are large men who love nothing more than Momma’s meatballs and don’t sweat it.
+But one night, as I was contemplating making a pizza without dough, I found my way into the artisan section of the market, where you find a lot of fancy cheeses and olives, and I had a profound realisation based on a stereotype: In Italy, there are large men who love nothing more than Mama’s meatballs and don’t sweat it.

 It occurred to me that these men don’t think of their eating as a horrifying habit, coping mechanism, or something to master or game.
 They just do it.
 And if they can be free of that shame, why can’t I?

-Note: Editor's Note: If you've struggled with depression, you've probably heard the typical advice — "try exercising," "eat right," "change your mindset" — all of which can feel dismissive (and impossible) when you're really struggling.
-As part of our mission to start a more open conversation surrounding mental health issues, Refinery29 recently launched a show with comedian Jacqueline Novak on our brand-new YouTube channel, RIOT.